Netflix/metaflow-service/services/ui_backend_service/docs/environment.md

 `HEARTBEAT_THRESHOLD` [controls at what point a heartbeat is considered expired.
 Default is `WAIT_TIME * 6`]

 `OLD_RUN_FAILURE_CUTOFF_TIME` [ for runs that do not have a heartbeat, controls at what point a running status run should be considered failed.
-Default is 2 weeks]
+Default is 6 days (in milliseconds)]

+`RUN_INACTIVE_CUTOFF_TIME` [ for runs that have a heartbeat, controls how long a run with a failed heartbeat should wait for possibly queued tasks to start and resume heartbeat updates.
+Default is 6 days (in seconds)]

 ## Baseurl configuration